vradcar/ITCS6190-Course-Project/README.md

 ---

-## 📓 Analysis Notebooks
+## 📓 Analysis Components

 - **`data_analysis.ipynb`**
-  Pandas-based EDA with:
+  Pandas-based exploratory data analysis with:
+  - Loading core CSVs from the `data/` folder
-  - Dataset loading and basic profiling (`.info()`, `.describe()`)
+  - Basic profiling of tables (`head()`, `.info()`, `.describe()`)
-  - Frequency plots and bar charts for industries, specialities, and skills
+  - Frequency plots / bar charts for industries, companies, and skills
-  - Initial cleaning of `postings.csv` and export to `postings_cleaned.csv`
+  - Cleaning the raw postings data and exporting a slimmer `postings_cleaned.csv` used by all Spark jobs

+- **`complex_queries_job.py`**
+  Production Spark script (used instead of a notebook) that:
+  - Initializes a Spark session and resolves paths to the `data/` and `analytics_output/` directories
-- **`complex_queries.ipynb`**
+  - Loads `postings_cleaned.csv`, `jobs/job_skills.csv`,
-  Spark SQL-based analytics with:
-  - Multi-table joins across jobs, skills, and industries
+    `jobs/job_industries.csv`, and the `mappings/skills.csv` and
+    `mappings/industries.csv` lookup tables
+  - Runs three main Spark SQL aggregations:
-  - Window functions for ranking top skills by industry
+    - Top skills per industry with window functions for ranking
+    - Average number of skills per job by industry (entry-barrier signal)
-  - Aggregations used later for the complex query outputs and visualizations

-_All visualizations produced in these notebooks are saved under:_
-`analytics_output/visuals/`
+    - Cross-industry skill overlap (how many industries use each skill)
+  - Writes the aggregated tables as CSVs under `spark-analytics/analytics_output/query_results/` for downstream use in visualizations and reporting :contentReference[oaicite:0]{index=0}

 ## 🛠️ Technical Implementation